erlenddahl/teapot-lidar/README.md

                         If given a positive number larger than 0, this many frames will be skipped between every frame read from the PCAP file.
+  --voxel-size VOXEL_SIZE
+                        The voxel size used for cloud downsampling.
+If less than or equal to zero, downsampling will be disabled.
   --downsample-after DOWNSAMPLE_AFTER
                         The cloud will be downsampled after this many frames (which is an expensive operation for large clouds, so don't do it too often).
+If this number is higher than the number of frames being read, it will be downsampled once at the end of the process (unless downsampling is disabled, see --voxel-size).
   --preview {always,end,never}
                         Show constantly updated point cloud and data plot previews while processing ('always'), show them only